bootstrap-vue/bootstrap-vue/src/components/nav/README.md

 **Plain style:**

 The `card-header` prop is only needed when you are applying `tabs` or `pills` style.
-Note Bootstrap v4 SCSS does not have speial styling for `active` state plain style nav items.
+Note that Bootstrap v4 SCSS does not have special styling for `active` state plain style nav items.

 ```html
 <div>